Are you looking for the best fitness tracker for kids? Check out this guide for some top recommendations in the market.

 And if you want them to compete to see who logs in more steps in 120 seconds, simply pair their devices to the mobile app and you’re good to go.

 The custom alarm function is a good feature to use when kids are at home after school.
 It makes it possible to get your kids starting and completing chores on time.
 Simply pre-set the alarm for a chore and you’re good to go.

 Like the original version, Jr 2 has a one-year battery life, which is so at the expense of advanced features.
-It’s water-resistant, but downright duff for swimming as it doesn’t tacking swimming laps.
+It’s water-resistant but downright duff for swimming as it doesn’t track swimming laps.

 4. VTech KidiZoom Smartwatch DX2

 - Includes three interactive games to keep your kids busy